wholder/RglComm/README.md

   - **`:FUNCtion:RESistance`** - Sets DM3058 to measure Resistance
   - **`:MEASure:RESistance?`** - Measure Resistance

 Note: the portions of the commands shown in lower case letters are optional and can be omitted.
 So, for example, sending the command **`:FUNC:VOLT:DC`** is the same as sending the command **`:FUNCtion:VOLTage:DC`**.
+Also, multiple commands can be entered as one line by separating each command with a '**_;_**' character.

  #### Commands for a Rigol DS4024 Digital Oscilloscope include: